Billuc/cigogne/README.md

 Further documentation can be found at <https://hexdocs.pm/cigogne>.

+### no_down migrations

+The `cigogne/no_down` module provides an alternative way of writing migrations.

+As its name implies, this module does not need "down migrations" and can be simplified to a simple sql script corresponding to the "up migration".

+> If you want to revert a change, you then have to create a new migration.
+> Also, the `--- migration:` comments are now unnecessary.

+Another important change is that instead of using timestamp based identifiers, this module uses integer based identifiers.
+The motivation behind this change is that is makes migration conflicts more easily detectable.
+If two migrations have the same index number (maybe after a merge), an error will be displayed asking you to choose which migration should be executed first.

+> Note that this module is NOT compatible with the original `cigogne` module

 ## Development ideas

 I have a few ideas to improve this library that I may implement in the future.